 How long will it take to complete your case?

-Whether a settlement is reached, and at which stage, will dictate the length of time required to complete your case.
-In the event that a settlement can be reached during the pre-claim conciliation it will likely take somewhere between 4 and 12 weeks, depending on when ACAS are first contacted.
-When settlement cannot be reached and a claim advances to Tribunal on average the claim is likely to take 27 weeks; but it may take in the region of a year in more complex cases.
+Whether a settlement is reached, and if so at what stage, will dictate the length of time required to complete your case where a Tribunal Hearing is not required.
+In the event that a settlement is reached during the pre-claim conciliation, it will likely take somewhere between 4 and 12 weeks, depending on when ACAS are first contacted.
+Where settlement cannot be reached and a claim advances to Tribunal Hearing on average the claim is likely to take between 30-52 weeks; but it may take longer than a year in more complex cases.
 These time frames are only estimates and we will provide you with more accurate time frames once we are aware of the specifics of your case and as it progresses.

 Arthur Jackson & Co Solicitors will only use your information for the purposes of your enquiry.